 Independent Research Fellows play a key role within the Department of Zoology.
 Currently, fellows make up approximately 40% of the academic staff within the department.
-We are always keen to hear from prospective fellows, and have adopted a six point fellowship development programme to support them.
-If you are interested in joining us as a fellow, please contact either a member of our staff that works in your area, or our Head of Department, Peter Holland.
+We are always keen to mentor prospective fellows from both within our department, and outside our department.
+We have adopted a seven point fellowship development programme to support prospective fellows.
+If you are interested in joining our department as a fellow, please contact either a member of our staff that works in your area, or our Head of Department, Peter Holland.

 1. Identifying Awards

 A number of UK and International schemes provide funding for the best early career researchers to achieve independence and set up their own research groups.
 These include:

 - Wellcome Trust Fellowships

 In addition, there are a number of Fellowship Schemes which act to bridge the gap between post-doctoral positions and the above Fellowships.
 For example, Henry Wellcome Postdoctoral Research fellowships, EU Marie Curie Incoming International Fellowships, EU Marie Curie Intra-European Fellowships, HFSP Fellowship, Royal Society Newton Fellowships, Royal Commission of 1851 and Daphne Jackson Fellowships.

 The Department of Zoology contains many staff who held these awards earlier in their careers, many current holders of these awards and many people who have served on the panels that assess and award them.
 These provide feedback on which will be the most appropriate fellowship or fellowships for particular people.

 2. Supporting Local Candidates.

 Many staff move from graduate or post-doctoral positions within our department to their own independent fellowships.
 We run a yearly ‘fellowship workshop’ to introduce and demystify the process of applying for fellowships, and to explain the various ways in which the department can help (see below).
 Potential fellows should discuss the possibilities with their PI and/or the Head of the Department.